H-1B Presidential Proclamation

 The information below is intended for prospective J-1 Exchange Visitors (EVs) who wish to come to the U.S. and WashU as research scholars, professors, short-term scholars or student interns.
 This information is only applicable to prospective visitors who have already connected with a specific department at WashU.
 Prospective J-1 exchange visitors should follow the steps […]

-J-1 Exchange Visitors (EVs) and their J-2 dependents, whether students or scholars, can be subject to a two-year home country physical presence requirement.
+J-1 Exchange Visitors (EVs) and their J-2 dependents, whether students or scholars, can be subject to a two-year home country residence requirement.
 This rule is located in section 212(e) in the Immigration and Nationality Act (INA), the law that covers topics related to immigration and citizenship.
-This is why you will hear this rule […]
+This is why you will hear this rule referred […]

 Find My OISS Adviser